Drug Driving Laws, UK

 The new drug driving offences came about in an effort to help reduce the amount of wasted time, effort and expense involved when prosecutions often fail under Section 4 of The Road Traffic Act 1988 (Driving or being in charge, when under the influence of drink or drugs) due to the difficulty of proving that a drivers ability was, at the time, impaired by drugs.
 However, the section 4 offences will still be enforced alongside the new laws.

-Legislation has specified sixteen drugs alongside the maximum legal drug driving limit of each drug.
-The sixteen specified drugs include eight illegal drugs and eight medicinal drugs.
+Legislation has specified seventeen drugs alongside the maximum legal drug driving limit of each drug.
+The seventeen specified drugs include eight illegal drugs, eight medicinal drugs and amphetamine.

 There is a defence to the new drug driving laws under certain circumstances where a person is taking legal drugs for medical reasons.